The Mergers & Acquisitions Review: Japan

 i Stock transfers

 This structure is the most frequently utilised in Japanese M&A deals and the most well known.
-A stock transfer agreement, or stock sale and purchase agreement (SPA), is based on an agreement regarding the transfer of the stock in a target company between a seller and a buyer and is basically governed by the Civil Code and Companies Act of Japan.
-No formality including a stock transfer form is required for a SPA to be effective, and recent transactions using a SPA have been negotiated with reference to deal styles employed in the US market; provided, however, that the perfection of the transfer of the stock in the target company requires the change of the stockholder's name in the records of the target company from the seller to the buyer.
+A stock transfer agreement, or stock sale and purchase agreement (SPA), is based on an agreement regarding the transfer of the stock in a target company between a seller and a buyer and generally is governed by the Civil Code and Companies Act of Japan.
+No formality including a stock transfer form is required for an SPA to be effective, and recent transactions using an SPA have been negotiated with reference to deal styles employed in the US market; provided, however, that the perfection of the transfer of the stock in the target company requires the change of the stockholder's name in the records of the target company from the seller to the buyer.
 Although stock acquisitions in the United States can include a feature where the target company newly issues shares that give the buyer (who subscribes for these newly issued shares pursuant to a share subscription agreement) a control right with respect to the target company, in Japan the use of a share subscription agreement is generally regarded as being a different category from SPA transactions, as share subscriptions are governed by the Companies Act, not by the Civil Code.

 ii Business transfers

 A business transfer agreement (which is governed by the Companies Act) was often utilised in Japan so that a buyer succeeds to a transferred business of a seller.
-However, in order for the business transfer to be perfected, any and all registrations, licences, permissions, etc., have to be perfected in light of any and all assets (including real estate, intellectual property rights, licences, permissions, etc.), and the process for the closing of a business transfer is, therefore, very tedious and time-consuming.
+However, for the business transfer to be perfected, any and all registrations, licences, permissions, etc., have to be perfected in light of any and all assets (including real estate, intellectual property rights, licences, permissions, etc.), and the process for the closing of a business transfer is, therefore, very tedious and time-consuming.

 A company split agreement entails a transferring company (namely, the seller) splitting a portion of its business following a resolution adopted at a general shareholders' meeting, and the split business is automatically transferred to a succeeding company (namely, the buyer).
 For its simplicity and efficiency as compared to a business transfer, this arrangement is preferred and often used in current practice.